Housing as Healthcare

 Guest & Safety Policies

 To secure a safe environment, we will ask for guests to provide proof of vaccination and to wear masks while not eating or drinking.
+If you would like to request remote access to our event, please indicate in your RSVP at least 72 hours in advance of the program and we will follow up with accommodations.
 Urban Design Forum promotes conversations between invited civic leaders, designers, developers, and advocates.
 This event is open to Forum Fellows and their guests.

 Urban Design Forum is now an AIA CES provider.
 If there are other continuing education credits you are interested in receiving, please contact Miranda Bellizia, Director of Member Engagement, firstname.lastname@example.org.
 This program is AIA CES approved.